dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 like value, opportunity, diversity, control, risk, security and time.

 As a generalized concept, strategy is about the composition of tactics at various levels.
-Reuseable tactics are the best: if you've found something that works in one field, industry or game, you'll find that you can usually rework it and apply it elsewhere.
+Reusable tactics are the best: if you've found something that works in one field, industry or game, you'll find that you can usually rework it and apply it elsewhere.
 Most tactics can be generalized to varying degrees: you can change their form or parameterize them by abstracting variables.
-The most reuseable tactics are the best.
+The most reusable tactics are the best.
 You can combine tactics with others or deconstruct them into small pieces which can be rearranged.